timothyparez/zenbook-duo-touchpad-toggle/README.md

-# Touchpad Toggle Tool for Asus Zenbook Duo on Ubuntu
+# Touchpad Toggle Tool for Asus Zenbook Duo

 ## Description

-Since the Asus Zenbook Duo doesn't have a dedicated button to quickly turn the touchpad on or off, this tool for Linux is here to help you toggle it easily.
+Since the Asus Zenbook Duo doesn't have a dedicated button to quickly turn the touchpad on or off, this tool for (Ubuntu) Linux is here to help you toggle it easily.

 It's been tested on the `Asus Zenbook Duo 2025 (UX8406CA)` on `Ubuntu 25.04`.